 There are some great day hikes to do from the Phantom Ranch/Bright Angel Campground area.
-Below are some of the hikes that I love to do when visiting the area, listed in shortest distance first.
+Below are some of the hikes that I love to do when visiting the area, listed in the shortest distance first.

 Phantom Ranch Walking Tour

 Perhaps one of the easiest and most interesting things you can do is to take the Phantom Ranch Historic Walking Tour.
-The park has a brochure (Phantom Ranch Walking Tour Brochure – PDF) that details the history of the buildings, bridges, prehistoric sites and other places of interest.
+The park has a brochure (Phantom Ranch Walking Tour Brochure – PDF) that details the history of the buildings, bridges, prehistoric sites, and other places of interest.
 It’s a wonderful way to enjoy the area and get to know more about the fascinating people who have been there before you and made it the place it is today.

-A wonderful 1.5 mile hike that is perfect to do in the early evening for the sunset is the Bridge Loop.
+A wonderful 1.5-mile hike that is perfect to do in the early evening for the sunset is the Bridge Loop.
 I’ve also taken some magical hikes in the light of the full moon!
 Very special.

 This hike takes you across the Black Bridge, follows the Colorado River downstream for approximately one mile, and finally crosses the Silver Bridge back to the north side of the river and your starting point.